 What is the Six Rivers Project?

-The Six Rivers Project is a not-for-profit conservation programme, which seeks to reverse the decline of the Atlantic salmon.
+The Six Rivers Project is a not-for-profit salmon conservation programme, which seeks to reverse the decline of the Atlantic salmon population.

 The future of the Atlantic salmon is critically endangered.
 It is virtually extinct in North America, and already extinct in Germany, Holland and Belgium.
 Iceland is one of only a handful of countries where the salmon still enjoys healthy rivers – though its future is uncertain.